 I have always known that I wanted to start a company.
-I had a list of components that I wanted my company to encompass.
-1) I wanted it to be a web based, so that it was available nationwide 2) A retail company 3) Connected to my Indigenous background, and 4) Meaningful to me, as well as my people.
+I had thought of a list of things that I wanted my company to encompass.
+1) I wanted it to be web based, so that it was available nationwide 2) A retail company 3) Connected to my Indigenous background, and 4) Meaningful to me, as well as my people.
 I came up with all sorts of ideas, then I just released the idea into the Universe.
 A week later Leona came over to visit and she was talking about these kits that she helped create.
 I jumped and and said “That’s it”!!
 I told her about my prayer list and she replied “Let’s do it”.
-If you would have told me that we would be publishing children’s books one day, it would have blown my mind.
+We started a company and sold these themed kits that contained educational contents such as books, games, puppets, and so on.
+A couple years later when she told me that she wrote a story about ‘Young Women’, I responded “Let’s publish it!”
+If you would have told me that one we would own a publishing company one day, it would have blown my mind.
 The Creator always has bigger a better plans than anything we can imagine for ourselves.
 We are living in a wonderful time and country where you can dream big, work hard, and make it happen.
 Amazing!
 I am so grateful every single day for the blessings and the people in my life, especially the people who are blessings!

 I am also inspired by technology and the possibilities that it offers.
 I am so intrigued with all the inner workings of our website.
 I love structure and I will be the first to admit that I can be a little obsessive when I set my mind to something, but I would just like to add, “In a totally fun way!”
 I can feel Leona rolling her eyes right now, ha-ha!